gunsupm/ToDo-List/README.md

 Project Status

-   Front-End: Complete and deployed on GitHub Pages
+   Front-End: Complete *Waiting for Deploy

    Back-End: Complete and functional *Waiting for Deploy